opioiddatalab/drugchecking/datasets/README.md

 <br>

 # Lab Detail Dataset
 The `lab_detail.*` file contains one row for each substance detected for each sample.
-The derived variables use the same naming convention and allow for understanding how each substance is clasified.
+The derived variables use the same naming convention and allow for understanding how each substance is classified.
 Additional variables can be constructed using searches on the `substance` variable.
 This file does not contain the information from the card provided during sample collection, which instead appears in `analysis_dataset.*` for the sake of data efficiency.
-This also allows you to see trace back and see how variable was contructed at an individual chemical level.<br><br>
+This also allows you to see trace back and see how variable was constructed at an individual chemical level.<br><br>

 | sampleid | substance | method | abundance |lab_fentanyl|lab_fentanyl_impurity|lab_xylazine|lab_xylazine_any|
 |-----:|---------------|--------|-----------|------------|-----------------------|------------|----------------|